-(1) One fund.
+(1) Collective trust investment holding is in one short term investment fund held by different managers.
 Valued at the net asset value of units held on the valuation date.

 Valuation Methodologies and Inputs

 Equity securities classified in Level 1 of the fair value hierarchy are valued using prices quoted in active markets for those securities.